Heathrow security guards stage fresh strike over pay | ITV News

-Security guards at Heathrow Airport will launch a three-day strike on Thursday in a dispute over pay.
+Security guards at Heathrow Airport are launching a three-day strike on Thursday in a dispute over pay.

 Members of Unite have already held 15 days of industrial action, including over the busy Easter period.